Spherix Technical Analysis (NASDAQ:SPEX)

 Spherix Bollinger Bands

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the SPEX stock.
-The stock price is trading between the average and the lower band in the context of Spherix bollinger bands.
+The stock price is trading between the average and the upper band in the context of Spherix bollinger bands.

 Spherix Moving Average Convergence Divergence or MACD